PowerDNS/pdns/pdns/recursordist/docs/lua-scripting/hooks.rst

 Callback Semantics
 ^^^^^^^^^^^^^^^^^^
-The :func:`ipfilter` and :func:`preresolve` callbacks must return ``true`` if they have taken over the query and wish that the nameserver should not proceed with processing.
+The functions which modify or influence the query flow, should all return ``true`` when they have performed an action which alters the query or the result.
 When a function returns ``false``, the nameserver will process the query normally until a new function is called.

+:func:`ipfilter` and :func:`preresolve` callbacks must return ``true`` if they have taken over the query and wish that the nameserver should not proceed with processing.
+The :func:`postresolve` function should return ``true`` if it has modified the result.

 If a function has taken over a request, it should set an rcode (usually 0), and specify a table with records to be put in the answer section of a packet.
 An interesting rcode is `NXDOMAIN` (3, or ``pdns.NXDOMAIN``), which specifies the non-existence of a domain.